FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

    * - **WARNING**
      - 060319.1732
-     - The following conduit inlets were not found!\\n
+     - The following conduit inlets were not found!
      - + conduit_inlets_not_found

    * - **WARNING**
      - 060319.1733
-     - The following conduit outlets were not found!\\n
+     - The following conduit outlets were not found!
      - +
        conduit_outlets_not_found